EEkyCRAZY/EEkyCRAZY/README.md

 - 👋 Hi, I’m @EEkyCRAZY
 - 👀 I’m interested in Godot game development at the moment
-- 🌱 I’m currently learning Java game development
+- 🌱 I’m currently learning Godot game development
-- 💞️ I’m looking to collaborate on Java development.
+- 💞️ I’m looking to collaborate on Godot development.
 - 📫 How to reach me elishapepin@gmail.com
 - 😄 Pronouns: he, him
 - ⚡ Fun fact: I am only 13!